marcopaglio/kip-sequential/README.md

 #### Save to File

 This project records lots of time measurements (96 experiments, i.e. 3 image types x 4 image sizes x 2 kernel types x 4 kernel sizes), therefore saving data in a textual file is desirable.
-The best choice is the CVS (*Comma-Separated Values*) file, which can be used to generate diagrams programmatically.
+CVS (*Comma-Separated Values*) files, which can be used to generate diagrams programmatically, can be found in the [data](data) folder.
 In particular, for each experiment the following fields are recorded:
 - Input image name
 - Input image dimensions
 - Kernel type